💡 DIY Computer Fixes?

 Reason #1: Software Overload

-• Leftover files from old software
+Leftover files from old software and uninstalled apps

-• Browser extensions, caches, and tracking cookies
+Browser extensions, caches, and tracking cookies piling up behind the scenes

 How Software Overload Hurts Performance